thorvg/thorvg/README.md

 </p>

 ### Flux Audio
 [Flux Audio](https://www.flux.audio/) is a cutting-edge audio technology company specializing in high-fidelity sound systems and immersive audio experiences.
 With a focus on delivering precision and quality, Flux Audio leverages advanced software solutions to enhance audio processing across a wide range of devices.
-ThorVG is integrated into Flux Audio’s user interface, providing efficient and scalable vector rendering for their visual elements, ensuring a sleek and responsive user experience.
+ThorVG is integrated into the user interface of Flux products, providing efficient and scalable vector rendering for their visual elements, ensuring a sleek and responsive user experience.
 This collaboration highlights ThorVG’s versatility in high-performance audio platforms.

 <p align="center">
   <img width="800" height="auto" src="https://github.com/thorvg/thorvg/blob/main/res/example_flux.jpg">